 - Overcommitted NEDs NEDs who presently sit on an excessive number of boards.
-NEDs who serve on more than six major boards14 will usually receive "against" voting recommendations.
-Depending on the NED's workload, including on other boards, and capacity, we may recommend voting against a NED who serves on more than five major boards.
+NEDs who serve on more than five major boards14 will usually receive "against" voting recommendations.
+Depending on the NED's workload, including on other boards, and capacity, we may also recommend voting against a NED who serves on more than four major boards.
 For this purpose, we believe service as non-executive board chair is equivalent to two ordinary non-executive directorships, given the amount of time needed to fulfil the duties of chair.
-This is reflected in the increased fees paid to non-executive company chairmen (typically between two and three times the ordinary NED's fee). - Additional executive role NEDs who serve as an executive of any public company (or large unlisted company) while serving on more than two other public companies (or large unlisted companies), unless the director is in a publicly disclosed transition from an executive to a non-executive career.
+This is reflected in the increased fees paid to non-executive company chairs (typically between two and three times the ordinary NED's fee).
+We may also note a director's private entity commitments, particularly those serving as senior executives or directors of large unlisted entities. - Additional executive role NEDs who serve as an executive of any public company (or large unlisted company) while serving on more than two other public companies (or large unlisted companies), unless the director is in a publicly disclosed transition from an executive to a non-executive career.
 We make an exception when the NED is an executive of a substantial shareholder of the company and is serving on the board of the company as a representative of the substantial shareholder.
 We may also make an exception when the executive is a NED of a listed company in conformity with a disclosed policy of the executive's employer permitting the executive to be a NED of another listed company. - Professional services relationship NEDs who provided material professional services at any time during the past three years (or if their immediate family members or professional services firms of which they are a current or recent member provided such services).
 Such directors may unnecessarily have to make complicated decisions that may pit their interests against those of the shareholders they serve.
 Given the pool of director talent and the limited number of directors on any board, we think shareholders are best served by finding individuals who are not conflicted to represent their interests on the board. - Commercial relationship A director, or an immediate family member, who engages in commercial, real estate or other similar deals, including perquisite type grants from the company.
 We believe a director who receives these sorts of payments from the company will have to make unnecessarily complicated decisions that may pit their interests against those of the shareholders they serve.